tshaddix/webext-redux/README.md

 No changes are required to your actions, react-chrome-redux automatically adds this information for you when you use a wrapped store.

+## Security

+`react-chrome-redux` supports `onMessageExternal` which is fired when a message is sent from another extension, app, or website.
+By default, if `externally_connectable` is not declared in your extension's manifest, all extensions or apps will be able to send messages to your extension, but no websites will be able to.
+You can follow [this](https://developer.chrome.com/extensions/manifest/externally_connectable) to address your needs appropriately.

 ## Docs

 * [Introduction](https://github.com/tshaddix/react-chrome-redux/wiki/Introduction)